vitormendes140597/jobsity-data-engineer-challenge/README.md

 We could use it to process a csv file imediatly after its creation on storage.

-An Azure function can be used to write data directly into DB, or we can send a HTTP Request to an API (like I did), using Azure Web App, and its take the responsibility to orchestrate and insert data into DB.
+An Azure function can be used to write data directly into DB, or we can send a HTTP Request to an API (like I did), like Azure Web App, and it takes the responsibility to orchestrate and insert data into DB.

 ##### Architecture 4 - DataWarehouse